Developing academic English

 You will need to use your listening and speaking skills if:

-- your module includes phone tutorials or face-to-face residential or day schools
+- your module includes online tutorials or face-to-face residential or day schools

 - your study materials contains audio and video resources